PAYONE-GmbH/plentymarkets-7/meta/documents/user_guide_en.md

             <b>Payone Checkout JS</b>
          </td>
          <td>
-            Linkt his content to the container Script loader: After script loaded to
+            Link this content to the container Script loader: After script loaded to display the BS PAYONE payment methods during the checkout process in the online store.
          </td>
       </tr>
    </tbody>